 About the Author

-Paul Biegler is Australian Research Council Postdoctoral Fellow in the Centre for Human Bioethics at the School of Philosophical, Historical, and International Studies, Monash University.
+Paul Biegler is Adjunct Research Fellow at the Centre for Human Bioethics, Monash University.
 He was the recipient of a 2011 Australian Museum Eureka Prize.

 Table of Contents

 - Jeffrey Poland and Jennifer Radden, Series Editors

 - The Ethical Treatment of Depression: Autonomy through Psychotherapy,

 - Addiction and Responsibility,